XiaoMi/mace/docs/user_guide/basic_usage.rst

 -  Caffe

+   Caffe 1.0+ models are supported in MACE converter tool.

-   MACE converter only supports Caffe 1.0+, you need to upgrade your model by using the Caffe built-in tool if your model is from lower version caffe.
+   If your model is from lower version Caffe, you need to upgrade it by using the Caffe built-in tool before converting.

    .. code:: bash